ConceptaNjolima/MyTNTResources/Week 1/[ENG1.0] Intro to web apps.md

       * Major benefits: easier to debug, easier to build programs that scale

 5. Introduce app architecture diagram
+     * This is an early view of where we're headed.
+It doesn't need to be understood in full right now.
+When you look back at it in a few weeks it'll be a clear picture.
+     * ReactDOM() function - renders what's shown on the screen, displays takes the two arguments, HTML code and an HTML element, and displays the specified HTML code in the specified HTML element.
+In the App, 'Hello World' is displayed.

 ![Basic Architecture](./BasicArchitecture.png)

 6. Demo w3schools.com